taikedz-mt/chat_modes/README.md

 ## Default Modules

-A few modules are provided by default, annd active by default if `chat_modes.active` is set to true:
+A few modules are provided by default, and active by default if `chat_modes.active` is set to true:

+* `deaf` -- the deaf-mode toggle allows players to ignore player chats, without turning off feedback from other mods.
 * `shout` -- this allows the player to broadacast a message to all connected players, just like in normal chat.
 * `proximity` -- this module sends a message to players within the proximity of the sending player
 * `channel` -- this module sends messages only to players who are in the shout channel.
 A player can only be in one channel at a time.